severalnines/docs/administration.rst

 	$ systemctl daemon-reload
 	$ systemctl restart cmon cmon-ssh cmon-events cmon-cloud

 Upgrade is now complete.
-Verify the new version at *ClusterControl UI > Settings > CMON Settings > Version*.
+Verify the new version at *ClusterControl UI > Settings > Runtime Configuration*.
 You should re-login if your ClusterControl UI session is active.

 Debian/Ubuntu
 ``````````````